haoud/silicium/README.md

  amount of architecture-specific code as possible in the kernel without sacrificing performance.
  - **Being (relatively) fast**: Silicium is designed to be fast.
 Micro-kernels are known to be slower than monolithic kernels, but Silicium try to mitigate this by being scalable and using modern techniques.
  - **Being ABI-agnostic**, meaning that it should be able to run, in theory, any program written for Linux, Windows or MacOS by using a server that will translate foreign ABIs to Silicium's ABI.
+ - **Being secure**: Silicium is designed to be secure by default.
+It should be able to run untrusted code without any risk of compromising the system.
+ - **Being educational**.
+Silicium is designed to be a learning experience for me and for others.
+It should be easy to understand and to contribute to, and well documented

 > [!NOTE]
 > The goals of Silicium are very ambitious and it is likely that it will never be able to achieve them.
 However, I think it's a good idea to aim high and to correctly design the project from the start to be able to achieve these goals in the future.